it4biz/kettle-web-integrator/README.md

 * Sourceforge Page to Download
 * A lot of improvements to go to Production Environment;
 * Tested with Apache Tomcat 8.0.27 and Kettle/PDI 6.0
+* Tested with GlassFish Server 4.1

 0.1 Alpha version (Not ready for Production Environment, just for internal tests):
 * First version, only for internal use.
+* Tested with GlassFish Server 4.1